WELCOME TO FRAA BASEBALL 2019 SEASON

 Additionally, our pitching rules are designed to ensure that young arms are protected, with mandatory days of rest scheduled between each pitching outing at all levels.
 The FRAA provides catcher's equipment and helmets for the players.

-We will be in need of volunteers for concessions, field maintenance, coaches and team parents.
+We are always in need of volunteers for league commissioners, field maintenance, coaches and team parents.
 If you have the time to volunteer, we would greatly appreciate your help!